Business, Economics, Planning and Policy for Energy Storage in Low-Carbon Futures

 Duration: July 2014 – August 2017

 Future changes in electricity supply and demand due to the technological changes required to decarbonise energy systems will lead to a great need for energy storage.
-Our previous has estimated that the effective deployment of energy storage in the UK could reduce the cost of a low-carbon electricity system by £15 billion in 2030.
+We have previously estimated that the effective deployment of energy storage in the UK could reduce the cost of a low-carbon electricity system by £15 billion in 2030.

-This project will examine the larger scale deployment of energy storage and seeks to resolve a number of key policy and business uncertainties.
+This project examined the larger scale deployment of energy storage and sought to resolve a number of key policy and business uncertainties.
 By improving our understanding of low-carbon markets, we can address the lack of adequate system planning tools to guide storage deployment.
-As a result, the research will develop new techniques for whole-system planning, while creating new standards for distribution and transmission networks.
+As a result, the research developed new techniques for whole-system planning, while creating new standards for distribution and transmission networks.

-This project will also consider the economic benefits of energy storage and develop models that calculate the value of their deployment and operation.
-It will also assess a range of potential business models that will vary with the project’s location and characteristics, looking at incentives and development of other parts of the electricity system.
+This project also considered the economic benefits of energy storage and developed models that calculate the value of their deployment and operation.
+It also assessed a range of potential business models which varied with the project’s location and characteristics, looking at incentives and development of other parts of the electricity system.

-Finally, we will evaluate policy options to support the optimal deployment of new energy storage technologies, drawing on experiences from other sectors and assess whether countries are adopting the right incentives to cooperate across borders
+Finally, we evaluated policy options to support the optimal deployment of new energy storage technologies, drawing on experiences from other sectors and assessing whether countries are adopting the right incentives to cooperate across borders.

 Key Research Questions:

 - What policies are needed to ensure that storage can be economically viable when sensibly deployed and operated, and how would differing strategies from neighbouring countries affect intermittency?

 - Is there a business case for energy storage at present, and/or what needs to be done to create one?
 We will provide a quantified assessment of the contracts for electricity storage, inferring lessons from the experience of gas or agricultural commodities.
 We will study how the rules of the electricity market could affect the choices of storage and generation technology.